 4. Which signs suggests that this child has carditis?

 5. What is the management of acute rheumatic fever?

 The child should be referred to hospital.
-With bed rest, antibiotics (oral amoxycillin for 10 days or a single dose of intramuscular benzathine penicillin) and aspirin the acute rheumatic fever usually recovers within 4 weeks.
+With bed rest, antibiotics (oral penicillin V or amoxycillin for 10 days or a single dose of intramuscular benzathine penicillin) and aspirin for fever or joint pain - the acute rheumatic fever usually recovers within 4 weeks.
 It is important to look for signs of heart failure.

 6. What is the danger of repeated attacks of acute rheumatic fever?

 It may result in chronic rheumatic heart disease with damaged heart valves.
 Rheumatic fever is the most common cause of acquired heart disease in poor, overcrowded communities.

 7. How can repeated attacks of acute rheumatic fever be prevented?